LiteFarmOrg/LiteFarm/README.md

 - `npm run ngrok:setup` (in a new terminal)
 - `pnpm dev` (in a new terminal from the `packages/webapp` folder)
 - `npm run nodemon` (in a new terminal from the `packages/api` folder)

+## How to Contribute

+Please email: community@litefarm.org for more details.